2021 Clean Air Grants for Infrastructure

 Grant funds are available to benefit public health for the installation of fueling or energy infrastructure to fuel or power covered sources.
 Eligible projects are those that are located in Santa Barbara County and provide fuel or power to a covered source.

-- Project in a Low income Community, as defined by AB 1550 .
+- Infrastructure projects will be competitively ranked, and priority will be given to projects located at multi-unit dwellings, and projects located in low-income communities, as defined by AB 1550.
 The AB 1550 map can be viewed at arb.ca.gov/cc/capandtrade/auctionproceeds/communityinvestments.htm

 Criteria includes, but is not limited to, the following: